 Self-Hosted, Open Source MCP Infrastructure

 Octelium provides a complete secure, free and open source, self-hosted infrastructure to build your MCP-based architectures and gateways.
-It provides secure access, deployment, authentication and unified identity management, L-7 aware pre-request authorization and visibility.
+It provides not only secure access to your MCP servers wherever they are but it also seamlessly provides deployment and scaling for all your streamable HTTP MCP servers, unified and scalable authentication and identity management to all your MCP clients, L-7 aware pre-request authorization and OpenTelemetry-ready visibility.

 You can develop your MCP servers over streamable HTTP/SSE transport and run anywhere even behind NAT.
 Here is a simple example of a my-mcp Service whose upstream is running at http://localhost:8787 and is remotely served by a connected octelium client used by the User mcp-01 (read more about serving Services via connected Users here):